jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

 ---
-title: Who has the fastest website in F1, in 2021?
+title: Who has the fastest F1 website in 2021?
 Part 3
 date: 2021-03-29 01:00:00
-summary: TODO.
-meta: TODO.
-#image: 'asset-url:./img.png'
+summary: Deep-diving on the load performance of F1 websites.
+meta: Deep-diving on the load performance of F1 websites.
+image: 'asset-url:./img.jpg'
 ---

-TODO this is part 3, link to other parts.
+I once spent an hour creating an [F1 lights-out reaction test](https://f1-start.glitch.me/) which went viral and was even [played by F1 drivers](https://www.youtube.com/watch?v=6fgGJ-M6X2s).
+That sounds like a brag, and it kinda is, but now whenever I pour days or even weeks of work into something, it just seems so inefficient compared to the time I spent _an hour_ on something that went big.
+Wait!
+You're not my therapist!
+Let's look at another F1 website…

+<script type="component">{
+  "module": "shared/demos/2021/f1-perf/Parts",
+  "staticOnly": true,
+  "props": {
+    "includeIntro": true,
+    "partIndex": 2
+  }
+}</script>

 <style>
   .scrollable-img {